Monica Lewinsky On Cyberbullying, Caroline Calloway, And The Dangers Of Gen Z’s Approach to Media

 Like a disease, it’s contagious and spreading — infecting our society.
 The cure is not engaging and clicking with compassion.

 This campaign video is so intense.
-How do you hope this heavy approach will re-contextualize the issue of cyberbullying for viewers?
+How do you hope this heavy approach will re-contextualise the issue of cyberbullying for viewers?

 Lastly, when you're the target, it can be hard to see that you can survive this.